walles/theminator/README.md

 - Make sure all background colors are close to the requested one, not just in intensity but also in hue.
 Ask for a red background and see what happens.
+- Pick white as the background color.
+Figure out how to make the UI white rather than red in this case.
+- Make sure all background colors are of similar (but not necessarily the same) saturation and intensity as the base background color